Betts makes diving grab as Dodgers beat Padres 2-0

 San Diego had runners on the corners with one out in the sixth when Wil Myers hit a sharp grounder up the middle.
 Second baseman Chris Taylor grabbed the ball, stepped on second and threw to first baseman Max Muncy for a double play to end the inning.

-Justin Turner gave the Dodgers an insurance run with a solo drive off Emilio Pagan in the ninth.
+Turner gave the Dodgers an insurance run with a solo drive off Emilio Pagan in the ninth.

 TRAINER’S ROOM